L&D employees using an LMS integration

 15 important skills for new manager training

-When new managers transition to a leadership role, they need more than just the knowledge to do the job.
-They also need a commitment to work on their leadership skills continually.
+When employees transition to a leadership role, they need more than just the technical knowledge to do the job.
+They also need a commitment to learning leadership skills for new managers and continuously developing them over time.
 In doing so, they’ll identify their leadership style.

 Here are 15 essential skills for new managers: